kris-nader/scTherapy/README.md

 ## Predict combination therapies using subclone specific DEG
 If users are interested in exploring tumor subclones and targeting them with specific compounds, they can follow the subsequent steps outlined below.
+**Note:** For samples with a limited number of cancer cells detected in scRNA-seq, we advise to focus solely on predicting responses to individual drugs.
+Some samples may contain insufficient number of cancer cells to reliably identify clonal subpopulations

 ### Step 3.1: Identification of genetically distinct subclones
 This step uses healthy/reference cells identified by step 1.2(ensemble model) to identify genetically distinct sublcones.
 Note that this step may be computationally intensive.